Q – How old must a child be to enter Kindergarten at Carlthorp School?

 Q – When are applications for Kindergarten due?

-A – Kindergarten applications are accepted at any time but MUST be returned to Carlthorp School by November 1st of the year preceding your child’s desired entrance to Kindergarten.
+A – Kindergarten applications are accepted at any time but MUST be returned to Carlthorp School by November 1, of the year preceding an applicant’s desired entrance to Kindergarten.
 Extensions are occasionally offered for families relocating to the Los Angeles area.

 Q – How do children apply for grades other than Kindergarten?

-A - To receive an application for grades other than Kindergarten, prospective parents must tour the school and have an interview with a member of our Admissions Committee.
-Carlthorp School accepts applications on a rolling basis for children in Grades 1-6.
+A – To receive an application for grades other than Kindergarten, prospective parents must tour the school and have an interview with a member of our Admissions Committee.
+Carlthorp School accepts online applications on a rolling basis for children in Grades 1-6.
 There is no application deadline.
 Applications must include copies of past elementary school report cards and any relevant testing.
-Applicants are kept in our applicant pool / wait-pool and reviewed as spaces arise.
-In late February, we begin to know what grade openings we will have for the following school year, but sometimes spaces open up well into the summer.
+Applicants are kept in our applicant pool and reviewed as we begin to learn of available spaces, typically in mid-February.
+However, sometimes spaces open up well into the summer.
 We will fill openings until the first day of school.
-We do not meet or evaluate 1st – 6th Grade applicants until we know we are likely to have an opening in the appropriate grade.
+We do not meet or evaluate 1st–6th Grade applicants until we know we are likely to have an opening in the appropriate grade.
 When a space becomes available, we meet and interview candidates who appear to be a good match for our community.
 Prior to our meeting applicants, parents must inform their current school that they have applied to Carlthorp School.

 Q – What are Carlthorp School’s hours?